tsujamin/digi-approval/casestudy/case-study.md

 The requirement to write a formal pitch was helpful in forcing us to do a more formal sort of design that we might otherwise have done.
 We had to consider scalability (although we perhaps understood it in a different, more technical, way to what the was expected) and sustainability, which lead us to do more careful design and planning.
 This up-front design stood us in good stead for implementation.

-We were somewhat surprised to be called in to do an in-person pitch, especially when we realised the sort of competition that we were up against.
-We found the process to be helpful in refining our understanding of the problem and the needs our solution was trying to meet.
+Having submitted the written pitch, we were somewhat surprised to be called in to do an in-person pitch, especially when we realised the sort of competition that we were up against.
+However, we found the process to be helpful in refining our understanding of the problem and the needs our solution was trying to meet.

 The entire pitching process was somewhat surreal: as three university students, we pitched in competition with more established teams and companies, and won.